Last updated April 10th, 2022.

-Asia is home to more currencies than any other continent on the planet.
+Asia is home to a greater number of currencies than any continent on the planet.
+Over fifty of them, to be a bit more precise.

-Because of this, Forex traders – along with investors merely wanting to diversify their portfolio into different currencies – have tons of options available.
+Because of this, Forex traders – along with investors merely wanting to diversify their portfolio into different currencies in Asia – have plenty of options available.

 In this article, we’ll provide you an overview of several Asia’s best (and weakest) currencies while judging their past performance and future prospects.